Student Academic Resource Center

 The three links below will take you to A) labs that have accessible technology B) Student Accessibility Services to learn more about the services we provide and C) other forms of accessible technology that is available through the Student Accessibility Services office.

 UCF Apps provides students free access to software needed for coursework available from any device, anytime, from anywhere!
 Your apps are available on desktops, laptops, tablets, and mobile devices after logging in using your student credentials.
 All enrolled students have access to most Microsoft Office programs, statistical software (SPSS, SAS), and more!

 Other Free Services

-EndNote is a citation management software programs that allows you to collect and organize citations, as well as create bibliographies with ease.
-EndNote will help simplify and enhance your research, and is available for all current UCF faculty, staff, and students.
+EndNote is a citation management software program that allows you to collect and organize citations, as well as create bibliographies with ease.
+EndNote will help simplify and enhance your research and is available for all current UCF faculty, staff, and students.

 Microsoft Office 365

 In Office 365, you have the advantage of downloading the latest version of Microsoft Office for free through your Knights Email.
 The applications include Microsoft Office for Windows and Mac, Skype for Business, and 1 TB of cloud storage in OneDrive Business.
 See Office 365 Settings in your Knights Email for more information.

 Students receive 100 free pages of printing per week at All Knight Study, All Knight Study II, SGA Computer Lab, and SGA Express Print Lab.